evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/labs/lab-08/readme.md

 ## Task #1 - create new resource group and private virtual Vnet

+First, let's manually create some resources that we will import into Pulumi.
+Create 2 resources:

+* Resource group called `iac-lab08-rg`
-First, let's manually create new resource group called `iac-pulumi-import-rg` and private virtual Vnet `iac-pulumi-import-vnet` with 3 subnets.
-You can use portal, `az cli` or Powershell.
+* private virtual network (further VNet) called `iac-pulumi-import-vnet` with 3 subnets.

 Subnet | Range
 ----|----